TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

 Introduction to Fluid
 =====================

-Fluid is TYPO3’s default rendering engine but can also be used in a standalone PHP project.
+Fluid is TYPO3’s default rendering engine but can also be used in standalone PHP projects.
-The Fluid source code is being developed as an independent project outside of the TYPO3 Core.
+The `Fluid source code <https://github.com/TYPO3/Fluid>`__ is being developed as an independent project outside of the TYPO3 Core.

-Fluid is based on XML.
+Fluid is based on XML and you can use HTML markup in Fluid.

-You can use HTML markup in Fluid, but you can do much more with Fluid, such as use conditions, variables or custom ViewHelpers which are PHP components.
+Fluid ViewHelpers can be used for various purposes.
+Some transform data, some include Partials, some loop over data or even set variables.
+You can find a complete list of them in the :ref:`ViewHelper Reference <t3viewhelper:start>`.

+You can :ref:`write your own custom ViewHelper <t3extbasebook:developing-a-custom-viewhelper>`, which is a PHP component.

 Example Fluid snippet
 =====================